xAn4ss/42_PIPEX/README.md

   - make all
   - ./pipex input_file cmd1 cmd2 output_file

-*cmd1 and cmd2 are shell commands with their parameters.
+*cmd1 and cmd2 are shell commands with their parameters*